 French singer, composer and poet who gained notoriety for his poetry, publishing his first collection "Des coups d'épées dans l'eau" in 1942.
 His first recording, "Le gorille," did not follow for another ten years.
 Although he emerged as both a hugely popular entertainer as well as an acclaimed artist - he was awarded the French National Poetry Prize - he only performed outside of France a handful of times, and as a result remained little-known outside of his homeland despite a constant flow of international reissues.
-He died of cancer on October 29, 1981 in Saint-Gely-du-Fesc, France.
+He died of cancer at 11:15pm on 29 October 1981 in Saint-Gely-du-Fesc, France.

 Born 9 days after Yves Montand.